pyrororoo/landing_page/README.md

 # landing_page

 To do:
-- [ ] Shrink padding when shrinking window.
-(Currently looks horrid when shrinked aaa)
-- [ ] Everything should get smaller idk
+- [ ] Elements currently look horrible when the window is resized.
+Fix that.